Ultrasonic toothbrush: History

 The first ultrasonic toothbrush, initially branded Ultima and later Ultrasonex by Sonex Corporation, was first patented in the USA in 1992 by Robert T. Bock, the same year the FDA gave it approval for daily home use.
 Initially, the Ultima worked only on ultrasound.
 A few years later, a motor was added to the Ultrasonex brush, which provided additional sonic vibration.
 Sonex was then sold to Salton, Inc., who began distributing the product in many countries, including the USA.
 In 2008, Salton Corporation's new owners decide to exit the oral hygiene market and since then, several new companies started selling ultrasonic toothbrushes such as the Ultreo, Megasonex, and Emmi-Dent brands.
 In addition, in late 2012, Robert T. Bock created a new Ultrasonic toothbrush, the Smilex Ultrasonic Toothbrush using updated technology.
 Today, most ultrasonic toothbrushes simultaneously work in the ultrasonic mode together with sonic vibration.
 As of November 2018, the only Ultrasonic toothbrushes being marketed are the brands Emmi-Dent and Megasonex.

 Effectiveness

 Ultrasound, in the range of 1.0 to 3.0 MHz is used in some therapeutic medical devices to plaque removal.

+In addition, ultrasonic toothbrushes may reduce the need for vigorous brushing, potentially lowering the risk of gingival abrasion or enamel wear, making them suitable for people with sensitive teeth or gum recession.